 - Exclusion Amount.
 You may pass a certain amount to others free from estate tax at death (the "exclusion amount").
-The exclusion amount currently is $5,490,000 per person (indexed for inflation).
+Currently, the exclusion amount is approximately $11,200,000 per person (indexed for inflation).
 You will pay an estate tax only if your assets are over the exclusion amount.

 - Marital Deduction.
 Estate tax law provides that your spouse may receive any amount estate tax free.
 This is called the "unlimited marital deduction."

 - Colorado Estate or Inheritance Tax.
 Colorado does not have a separate estate or inheritance tax.